DMcP89/tinycare-tui/README.md

 - [x] Refresh the view on 'r'
 - [x] Have 'q' exit the app
 - [ ] Optimize with go routines
-- [ ] Allow for multiple git repo locations
+- [x] Allow for multiple git repo locations
+- [ ] Provide option to pull commits from github instead of from local repos